Cube: Measurement

 The cube has three types of closed geodesics, or paths on a cube's surface that are locally straight.
 In other words, they avoid the vertices, follow line segments across the faces that they cross, and form complementary angles on the two incident faces of each edge that they cross.
-One type lies in a plane parallel to any face of the cube, forming a square congruent to a face, four times the length of each edge.
+One configuration lies in a plane parallel to a face of the cube and forms a square congruent to that face, with a side length four times that of the cube's edge.
 Another type lies in a plane perpendicular to the long diagonal, forming a regular hexagon; its length is $3 \sqrt 2$ times that of an edge.
 The third type is a non-planar hexagon.

-Insphere, midsphere, circumsphere

 An insphere of a cube $r_i$ is a sphere tangent to the faces of a cube at their centroids.
 Its midsphere $r_m$ is a sphere tangent to the edges of a cube.
 Its circumsphere $r_c$ is a sphere tangent to the vertices of a cube.
 With edge length $a$, they are respectively: